DArcMattr/presos/ocwp-201407-design.md

 My approach to learning a new language is to get reading comprehension in place before learning to write.

-This is a quick overview, at 40,000 feet
+This is a quick overview, at 40,000 feet at a cruising velocity of 580 miles per hour.

+---

 ## PHP Blocks